Wetherspoon's profit up, Olympics boosts new year

-The company, which has over 800 pubs across Britain, said pretax profit before exceptional items for the year to July 29 was 72.4 million pounds, compared to 66.8 million pounds in 2011 and ahead of an average forecast of 69.12 million according to Reuters poll of 16 analysts.
+The company, which has over 800 pubs across Britain, said pretax profit before exceptional items for the year to July 29 was 72.4 million pounds ($116.69 million), compared to 66.8 million pounds in 2011 and ahead of an average forecast of 69.12 million according to Reuters poll of 16 analysts.

 Increased food and bar sales pushed revenue in the period up 9.3 percent to almost 1.2 billion pounds, with like for like sales up 3.2 percent.
 Including a 53rd week, pretax profit grew by 8.4 percent.